VIRSA-Lab/lambda-geeks-time/README.md

 # 🎓🤓📚 λ-Geeks' Time 📚🤓🎓

 *A weekly paper discussion forum for LiDAR, Remote Sensing, and Multimodal Sensing Research*

 Welcome to **λ-Geeks' Time**!
-This repository hosts materials and logistics for our weekly group paper discussions.
-The symbol **λ (lambda)** stands for *spectrum*, reflecting the broad yet interconnected themes we explore—from LiDAR and multispectral imaging to advanced AI techniques and geospatial analysis.
+This repository hosts the materials and logistics for our weekly group paper discussions.
+The symbol **λ (lambda)**—representing *spectrum*—reflects the wide range of interconnected topics we explore: from **LiDAR** and **multispectral imaging** to **advanced AI techniques** and **geospatial analysis**.

----

-## Weekly Paper Discussion

-Each week, we come together to discuss a paper related to LiDAR, remote sensing, or multimodal sensing.
-These sessions are designed to deepen our understanding of cutting-edge research and explore how it connects to our own work.
+Each week, we come together to dive into a research paper related to above topics.
+These sessions help us sharpen our understanding of cutting-edge work and explore its relevance to our own research.

-Our goals are to:

-* **Learn with ambition**: Stay informed on the latest breakthroughs in LiDAR, remote sensing, and AI
-* **Learn efficiently**: Share insights, save time, and grow together
-* **Learn with fun**: Make paper reading a lively, idea-driven group experience

-Whether you're an undergraduate, graduate student, or postdoc — all are welcome!
-Feel free to bring your own ideas and paper suggestions. **While we encourage regular participation, you're always welcome to drop in for topics that interest you.**

----
+### Our Goals:

+* **Stay sharp and curious** – Track breakthroughs in LiDAR, AI, and sensing systems to stay on the cutting edge.
+* **Build collective insight** – Share perspectives and strategies to accelerate understanding and problem-solving.
+* **Explore with purpose** – Connect research to real-world applications and our own projects.

+Whether you're an undergraduate, graduate student, or postdoc, you're warmly welcome here.
+Bring your curiosity, your questions, and your own paper suggestions!
+While we encourage regular participation, feel free to join whenever a topic sparks your interest.

+Let’s challenge ourselves, expand our vision, and grow—together.